Participation in early childhood education

 What We Have Found

-- Enrolment rates in ECE, 2000-2011: This shows the proportion of population enrolled in ECE over time.
-The indicator focuses on differences between years of age, and also compares participation in New Zealand with that in other OECD countries.
+Enrolment/attendance1 rates in ECE, 2000-2014.
+This shows the number of enrolments/attendances in ECE over time as a percentage of the population.
+The indicator focuses on differences between years of age and compares enrolment patterns across different service types and ethnic groups.
+This section also compares participation in New Zealand with that in other OECD countries.

-ECE has been shown to positively impact literacy, numeracy, and problem-solving skills well into the teenage years, while other studies have shown that high quality ECE encourages the development of cognitive and attitudinal competencies, and leads to higher levels of achievement and better social outcomes (ibid, OECD, 2011, Statistics NZ and Ministry of Pacific Island Affairs, 2010, and Wylie et al, 2009).
+ECE has been shown to positively impact literacy, numeracy, and problem-solving skills well into the teenage years, while other studies have shown that high quality ECE encourages the development of cognitive and attitudinal competencies, and leads to higher levels of achievement and better social outcomes (Mitchell, et al, 2008, OECD, 2013, Statistics NZ and Ministry of Pacific Island Affairs, 2010, and Wylie et al, 2009).

-ECE Participation has been identified as a key factor in supporting vulnerable children which has led to its inclusion in the Better Public Services Programme, launched in 2012.
-This Programme aims to increase participation in early childhood education to 98 percent of all new entrants by 2016 (State Services Commission, 2012).
+ECE Participation has been identified as a key factor in supporting vulnerable children which has led to its inclusion in the Better Public Services targets, launched in 2012.
+This target aims to increase participation in quality early childhood education to 98% of all new entrants by 2016 (State Services Commission, 2015).

 How We Are Going